 W Pearce Ltd

 This was a Birmingham firm which was founded by William Pearce by 1892, the date of its earliest known glass.
-It continued until at least 1938, the date of its latest recorded window, though some at Tanworth-in-Arden, Warwickshire bears the date 1946, possibly added to earlier work by the company there, the oldest of which dates from 1920.
+It continued until at least 1938, the date of its latest recorded window and though some at Tanworth-in-Arden, Warwickshire bears the date 1946, this could have been added to the earlier work by the company to be found there.
 Much of the company’s glass is to be found in Wales and business was substantial enough to support its own designer from around 1920, Ephraim Cutler, whose name appears in the company’s title from 1921, though little is known of him.
 This implies a partnership, though, little is known of him.
-There was at least one man of the name in Birmingham who was involved in the glass trade, but his dates were 1844-1910 so he died far too early and had no son or grandson named Ephraim Nevertheless, it is likely that there was a link.
+There was at least one man of the name in Birmingham who was involved in the glass trade, but his dates were 1844-1910 so he died far too early and he had no son or grandson named Ephraim.
+Nevertheless, it is likely that there was a link.
 He was unconnected with Walter J Pearce of Manchester.

 F L Pearson